WordOps/docs.wordops.net/docs/README.md

 Suggestions, bug reports and pull requests are warmly welcome.
 This documentation was built with mkdocs to provide the ability to edit content and propose changes easily on Github.

-A short guide about how to edit WordOps documentation is available on the [github repository](https://github.com/WordOps/docs.wordops.net)
+A guide about how to edit WordOps documentation is available on the [github repository](https://github.com/WordOps/docs.wordops.net)

 ## Credits